February 1, 2026 (5mo ago)

 According to Vercel's pricing page, Vercel Pro costs $20 per seat per month with 1 TB bandwidth included.
 Overages are $0.15/GB for bandwidth and $0.18/GB-hour for serverless functions.
 A solo developer stays under $30/month with light traffic.
 A 5-person team pays $100-505/month depending on usage.

 Vercel Pro's per-seat model means monthly cost scales linearly with team size at $20/seat.
 A 5-person team pays $100/month in seats alone.
 Add bandwidth and function overages for the full picture.
-There's no team discount or volume pricing on Pro.
+There is no team discount or volume pricing on Pro.

-Preview deployments don't carry a separate charge but consume shared build minutes, bandwidth, and function invocations from your Pro allowance.
+Preview deployments do not carry a separate charge but consume shared build minutes, bandwidth, and function invocations from your Pro allowance.
 A team generating 200 previews/month at 3 minutes each uses ~600 of the 3,000 included build minutes.

-Self-hosting on a Hetzner CX22 VPS starts at EUR 3.79/month with 20TB bandwidth.
-That's 80-95% cheaper than Vercel Pro for a 5-person team.
+Self-hosting on a Hetzner CX22 VPS starts at EUR 3.79/month with 20TB bandwidth — 80-95% cheaper than Vercel Pro for a 5-person team.
 37signals reported saving $7 million over five years after leaving cloud platforms.
 The trade-off is operational responsibility.

 Vercel restructured pricing in September 2025, replacing the $40/100GB bandwidth model with 1TB included and $0.15/GB overages.
-This reduced costs for most mid-traffic sites but increased the base per-seat price's share of total spend.
+This reduced costs for most mid-traffic sites but increased the relative weight of per-seat costs.
 High-traffic sites still face significant overage charges.